alessandrovanzo/nlp_chat/QUICKSTART.md

 The AI will automatically search your uploaded documents and provide answers with sources!

-## 🎯 That's It!
+## Summary

 You now have a fully functional RAG chatbot with:
-- ✅ Document upload (PDF/EPUB/TXT)
+- Document upload (PDF/EPUB/TXT)
-- ✅ Semantic search
+- Semantic search
-- ✅ AI-powered answers
+- AI-powered answers
-- ✅ Source citations
+- Source citations

-## 📚 Common Tasks
+## Common Tasks

 ### Add More Documents
 Just go back to `http://localhost:8001/upload` and upload more files!